rlmurph1080/react-animated-squares/README.md

 # Instructions
 To install: `npm i react-animated-squares`

-Place component as first child of parent element
+Place `<SquaresBG />` as first child in parent element, and place contents as subsequent elements.
+BG will fill any parent with a defined width and height.
+Parent should have CSS rule `overflow: hidden`

 # Props
 All props are optional and can be `undefined`.